 Business owners owe a legal duty to customers and others lawfully on their premises to maintain the premises in a reasonably safe condition.
 If you have been injured as a result of the negligence of a property owner, contact us.

 Premises Liability-Things You Should Do When You’ve Been Injured

 As is true with any type of injury, it is necessary that there be prompt and thorough investigation.
 In regards to injury claims occurring on premises owned by a third party, that is especially important.
 These steps may be warranted:

 - Prompt examination by safety engineers and other specialists may be necessary

 - Photographs should be taken of the unsafe condition and its surrounding area as soon as possible

-Brien Roche has 35 years of experience representing the litigation needs of his Fairfax area and Washington D.C. area clients.
+Brien Roche has over 35 years of experience representing the litigation needs of his Fairfax area and Washington D.C. area clients.